Book Your Appointment Now: $395-595* For Ceramic Window Tint Service Call 602-621-9695

 |film type||TSER||film description||blocks UV?|

-Notice how the closest value to 35% in this line is going to reject 55% of the total solar energy.
-That's a difference you can feel, and if you'd like to check it out in person, then we invite you to do so on our heat box display.
-It's very tactile and straightforward, your own hand will give you the straight scoop!
+You'll see that the Ceramic 30% is going to reject 58% of the total solar energy.
+That's more than half of the total solar energy hitting your glass, and it makes for a difference you can feel.
+Don't just take our word for it: come down in person and feel it on our heat box display.
+It's very tactile and straightforward, your own hand will give you the straight scoop.

-Marked in a muddled yellow on this chart is our nearly-invisible film at 70%.
-Even the clearest, highest visibility Ceramic film is going to reject more heat than our Premium 35%.
+Also marked in a mossy green is our nearly-invisible film at 70%.
+You can see that even our lightest and most transparent Ceramic film is going to reject more heat than our Premium 35%.
 This is why we always do windshields in Ceramic, and why you can get great tint without having to go dark.

 Bottom Line: Get Your Windows Tinted